670 Class Syllabus

 HOMEWORK:

 Assignment #6 (50 points) : Street photography.
 Images inspired by those of Vivian Maier and other street style photographers.
 At least one of your images need to be a Viv inspired self-portrait.
 Best 6-8 images.
-Post before the start of class on March 8th.

 Lecture